-As described elsewhere in this Amended 10-K, we identified a material weakness in our internal control over financial reporting related to the accounting and reporting for certain of our private warrants.
-As a result of this material weakness, our management concluded that our internal control over financial reporting was not effective as of December 31, 2020.
+As described in our Annual Report on Form 10-K/A for the year ended December 31, 2020 and our Quarterly Reports on Form 10-Q filed thereafter, we identified a material weakness in our internal control over financial reporting related to the accounting and reporting for certain of our private warrants.
+As a result of this material weakness, our management concluded that our internal control over financial reporting was not effective as of March 31, 2021.

 To respond to this material weakness, we have devoted, and plan to continue to devote, significant effort and resources to the remediation and improvement of our internal control over financial reporting.
 The elements of our remediation plan can only be accomplished over time, and we can provide no assurance that these initiatives will ultimately have the intended effects.
-For a discussion of management's consideration of the material weakness identified with respect to our accounting and reporting for certain of our private warrants see "Note 3-Restatement of Consolidated Financial Statements" to the accompanying consolidated financial statements, and Item 9A, "Controls and Procedures" included in this Amended 10-K.
+For a discussion of management's consideration of the material weakness identified with respect to our accounting and reporting for certain of our private warrants see Part I, Item 4, "Controls and Procedures" included in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2021.